amritsharma/writing-challenge/Jan26-AppleTesla.md

 ### Step 4.
 Use Postman Monitors to schedule this collection to run everyday, or as frequently as you'd like.
 Monitors are cron jobs within Postman.
 It works and creates a report that you can

+### Possibilities

+Integrate with Email?
+Text?
+Slack?
+Spotify?
+Tweets?
+Weather?
+Air quality?
+If there's an API for it, you can at the very least build an MVP for it within Postman.
+No IDEs, no server, no serverless, heck - no costs.
+You can create Collections on Postman and run them regularly with some generous usage limits on the FREE tier.
+If you find yourself hitting those limits, $12/month for the Team tier subscription is a steal.